jboss17/special-barnacle/README.md

-# Machine Learning Project: Face Matcher
+# CSC 4311: Face Matcher
 This project is a facial recognition matcher.
 It takes an input image, compares it against known identities, and either matches or stores a new identity based on cosine similarity of facial embeddings.

 The application is fully **Dockerized** and published on Docker Hub for easy use.

+The application can be demoed using the images in `demo_faces`.
+It is recommended to add multiple images to help the `FaceMatcher` build a diverse portfolio.

 ## 🚀 Quick Start